Illinois Unemployment Calculator 2026

 How much is Illinois unemployment in 2026?

-Illinois WBA = 47% of your average weekly wage in your two highest base-period quarters, capped at $693/week.
+Illinois WBA = 47% of your average weekly wage in your two highest base-period quarters, capped at $628/week for individuals ($748 with non-working spouse).
 The base period is the first four of the last five completed calendar quarters before you file.

 Is Illinois unemployment taxable?